stackevo/spudreq/draft-trammell-spud-req.md

 limited deployment of network egress filtering {{RFC2827}}.
 Trivial abuse includes flooding and state exhaustion attacks, as well as reflection and amplification attacks.
 SPUD must provide minimal protection against this trivial abuse.
-This probably implies that SPUD requires:
+This probably implies that SPUD should provide:

 - a proof of return routability,
-- the presence of a feedback channel between endpoints,
+- a feedback channel between endpoints,
 - a method to probabilistically discriminiate legitimate SPUD traffic from reflected malicious traffic, and
 - mechanisms to protect against state exhaustion and other denial-of-service attacks.